SharktasticA/shorkfetch/README.md

 # shorkfetch

-A SHORK utility for displaying basic system and environment information in a summarised format, similar to fastfetch, neofetch, etc. but without any art, graphics and perhaps with a limited amount of fields.
-It is primarily written for use with SHORK family operating systems like [SHORK 486](https://github.com/SharktasticA/SHORK-486), designed to be minimal, not taxing on 486-era hardware, and is statically linked.
+A lightweight Linux tool for displaying basic system and environment information in a summarised format, similar to fastfetch, neofetch, etc. but without any art, graphics and perhaps with a limited amount of fields.
+It is primarily written for use with SHORK family operating systems like [SHORK 486](https://github.com/SharktasticA/SHORK-486), designed to be minimal and not taxing on 486-era hardware, and is statically linked.
 But it should work on modern Linux distributions just fine.